SergeiDm/CarND-MPC-Project/README.md

 # CarND-MPC-Project
 Implementation of Model Predictive Control to drive the car around the track
 ## Project Description
 In this project a kinematic model is applied to maneuver the vehicle around the track.
-Using a reference trajectory (given for example by a path planning block) and a kinematic model the project calculates actuators (steering angle and throttle) for the vehicle.
+Using a reference trajectory (given for example by a path planning block) and the kinematic model the project calculates actuators (steering angle and throttle) for the vehicle.

 ## Project files
 The project includes the following folder/files: